Yoast/wordpress-seo/readme.txt

         - Specify if you have multiple authors.
         - Setup Google Search Console.
         - Setup the title settings.
-    * The onboard wizard replaces the tour and hides the settings page after the wizard is run.
+    * The installation wizard replaces the tour.
     * Adds a notification to the Yoast notification center to start the onboarding wizard.
-    * Adds a button to the settings page to start the onboarding wizard.
+    * Adds a button on the general settings page to start the onboarding wizard.
     * Adds a premium tab to the metabox.
 	* Introduces a feature toggles tab on the Yoast SEO dashboard where users can enable/disable certain features.
 		* New: Enable/disable the advanced settings pages.